ingadhoc/website/l10n_ar_website_sale_ux/README.rst

 l10n_ar Website Sale UX
 =======================

 #.
-This module adds a "(+ tax)" legend next to the product price on the ecommerce product and product_item views.
+This module adds a "(+ tax)" legend next to the product price on the ecommerce product and product_item views for b2b customers
+#.
+This module also hides the tax discrimination line on the cart checkout page for b2c customers.

 Installation
 ============